zenwarr/vk-dialogue-export/README.md

 You need to have Python > 3.4 to be installed on your computer in order to use the script.

+To use it, you should give the script access to your account first.
+There are several authentication methods supported.

-To use it, you should edit `config.ini` file and enter login and password for your account.
-Now you can start the export by running
+1. Open `config.ini` file and enter your login and password instead of `YOUR_LOGIN` and `YOUR_PASSWORD`.
+Now you can start the script.

+2. Just start the script and it will give you an url.
+Open it in browser (or just press Enter in console) and give access to the application.
+You will be redirected to an almost blank page.
+Copy access_token and user_id parameters from URL and copy them into config.ini instead of `YOUR_ACCESS_TOKEN` and `YOUR_USER_ID`.
+Now you can start the script.

+Export can be started with the following command:

 ```
 python vk-dialog-export.py
 ```

-This script does not send nor stores your personal information or passwords elsewhere.
+This script does not send nor stores your personal information or passwords elsewhere except `config.ini` file.
 Be careful not to expose sensitive information to third parties!

 By default, the script exports all available dialogs, but you can export a single dialog too by providing one of the following options: